edtechjeff/HowTo/HowTo/Intune/Apps/Windows/MSIAppDeployment/readme.md

     ![alt text](./Assets/11.png)

-    - A side windows will pop up on the far right and on the drop down just use MSI.
+    - A side window will pop up on the far right and on the drop down just use MSI.
 Click OK
     ***Note:There are other options also MSI, File, Registry***

     ***Note:You can add multiple detection rules in the same deployment.***

     ![alt text](./Assets/12.png)